-Hackers are a different breed from the wizards.
+Hackers are a different breed from wizards.
 While wizards are constructive, hackers usually do the opposite of reverse engineering.
-They are generally divided into 3 hats:
+They are generally divided into 3 groups:

 - Black hat – The bad guys who mess with computers to do bad things.

-- White hat – The good guys who mess with computers with permission, to warn other people of security loopholes.
+- White hat – The good guys who mess with computers only when permission is given, to warn other people of security loopholes.